 What are the HM Lord-Lieutenant Awards?

-HM Lord-Lieutenants are appointed by The Queen to represent her in each county of the United Kingdom and the honours they confer are among the highest any individual can receive.
+HM Lord-Lieutenants are appointed by The King to represent him in each county of the United Kingdom and the honours they confer are among the highest any individual can receive.

 Who is eligible for an award?